John Gardner (American writer)

-John Champlin Gardner Jr. (July 21, 1933 – September 14, 1982) was an American novelist, essayist, literary critic, and university professor.
-He is most notable for his 1971 novel Grendel, a retelling of the Beowulf myth from the monster's point of view.
+John Champlin Gardner Jr. (July 21, 1933 – September 14, 1982) was an American novelist, essayist, literary critic, and university professor, who wrote the popular 1971 novel Grendel, a retelling of the Beowulf myth from the monster's point of view.

 Early life and education

 Gardner was born in Batavia, New York.
 His father was a lay preacher and dairy farmer, and his mother taught third grade at a small school in a nearby village.
 Both parents were fond of poetry, and would often recite their favorite poetry and poetry they wrote about life on the farm at friends' homes.
 Gardner was active in The Boy Scouts of America and achieved the rank of Eagle Scout.
 The young Gardner attended public school and worked on his father's farm.

 In April 1945, his younger brother Gilbert was killed in an accident with a cultipacker.
 Gardner, who was driving the tractor during the fatal accident, carried guilt for his brother's death throughout his life, suffering nightmares and flashbacks.
 The incident informed much of Gardner's fiction and criticism — most directly in the 1977 short story "Redemption," which included a fictionalized recounting of the accident as an impetus for artistic inspiration.

 Gardner began his university education at DePauw University, and received his undergraduate degree from Washington University in St. Louis in 1955.
 He received his MA (1956) and PhD (1958) from the University of Iowa.
 He was a distinguished visiting professor at the University of Detroit in 1970.